dimpyad/DailyPractice/SQL/Day_52.md

 | 2            | 3           | 2016-06-08 |
 | 3            | 4           | 2016-06-09 |

-Write a query to find the the people who has most friends and the most friends number.
+Write a query to find the the people who has most friends and the number of friends.
 For the sample data above, the result is:

 | id | num |
 |----|-----|